Enigma014/CRUD-operations/README.md

 # CRUD-operations
-We will be building a React app that perfors basic CRUD operations.
+We will be building a React app that performs basic CRUD operations.

 ---